Secret Pop

 The cream on the mashed potatoes.

 A few weeks ago, Sarah and Paul were in Anaheim and wanted to visit Disneyland, so I drove down to shepherd them around on a Saturday night.
 It would have been much more fun had it not been Gay Days.
 Not because we have any problem with gay people, make no mistake.
-But because I have never been to Disneyland that late at night and seen it that crowded.
+I love me some gays.
+Truly.
+It's that I have never been to Disneyland that late at night and seen it that crowded.
 As a result, we didn't really get to do much but wait in line and elbow our way through red-shirted crowds.
 But we still had a good time.
 And while we were waiting in line for Space Mountain, Paul was teaching me some of the idioms that the Swedes have that approximate ours.
 For instance, where we would say "bite the bullet" to reference the act of enduring something painful or unpleasant, Swedes would say the equivalent of "bite the sour apple."
 And where we might call it "icing on the cake" when something great comes after something already very good, Swedes would call that the "cream on the mashed potatoes."
 I love this.
 And I loved the fact that, even after our somewhat stressful Disneyland visit, Paul sent me a lovely email and told me that I was in fact the cream on the mashed potatoes.

 While I'm on this language instruction kick, here are some additional Swedish idioms you can use at your leisure or when you're hanging out with Paul.